TUDelft-CITG/MUDE/book/risk-evaluation/safety-standards.md

   \sigma^2(N) = P_f(1-P_f)N^2
 $$ (bernoulli)

-The resulting expected value and standard deviation are shown in Table 3.10 below.
+The resulting expected value and standard deviation are shown in {numref}`exp_val_std_dev_two_activities` below.
 Although both systems have the same expected value, the standard deviation for the “small probability – large consequence” event for system 2 is higher.
 Taking into account the standard deviation in the TAW criterion thus accounts for risk aversion against accidents with large numbers of fatalities.

 ```{list-table} Calculation of expected value and standard deviation for two activities.
 :header-rows: 1